 Our current pilot training process provides very little serious flight maneuvering.
-Most pilots never achieve an adequate level of maneuvering skill or aerodynamic understanding to be truly safe outside their “comfort zone.”
-The minimal amount of training provided and tested at the private level never solidifies with the rush into IFR training.
-Many new pilots jump into 40+ hours of level flight and standard rate turns (often on autopilot) before they get good at VFR.
+Most pilots never achieve an adequate level of maneuvering skill or aerodynamic understanding to be truly safe a pretty small “comfort zone.”
+The minimal amount of training provided and tested at the private level never fully solidifies with the rush into IFR training.
+Many new pilots jump into 40+ hours of level flight and standard rate turns (often on autopilot) and never get good at VFR.
 This is the end of any VFR flying and maneuvering for many pilots.
 If a pilot pursues a

 The “sales pitch” for an earlier instrument rating is “greater safety.”
 Insurance companies incentivize IFR training with reduced premiums but accident data does not support this formula.
 The #1 killer, LOC-I, is most often low and slow while maneuvering.
 The FAA has addressed this lack of maneuvering experience in the airline industry with CFR 121.423, requiring “Envelope Extension Training.”
 Though this training is minimal, many experienced captains have mentioned the value of this regular exposure (but more is necessary).